 The number of years it will take to pay off a loan.
 The loan term is used to determine the payment amount, repayment schedule and total interest paid over the life of the loan.

-Home equity loan or line of credit: is usually taken out in addition to your existing first mortgage; rather than replacing it, it will have its own term and repayment schedule, separate from your first mortgage, and is considered a second mortgage.
+Home equity line of credit: is usually taken out in addition to your existing first mortgage; rather than replacing it, it will have its own term and repayment schedule, separate from your first mortgage, and is considered a second mortgage.
 However, if your house is completely paid for and you have no mortgage, some lenders allow you to open a home equity line of credit in first lien position, meaning the home equity line will be your first mortgage.

 Home equity line of credit: you’ll withdraw your available line of credit as needed, and make payments that include principal and interest, during your draw period—typically 10 years.
 After the draw period ends and the repayment period begins, you’re no longer able to withdraw your funds and you continue repayment.
 You have 20 years to repay the outstanding balance.

 Home equity lines of credit: To help you rebuild your available line of credit, your lender may require minimum monthly payments that include principal and interest.
 When you pay down additional principal each month, not only will you reduce your overall debt more quickly, you’ll save on the interest you pay over the life of the loan.
 Your lender may also offer you a Fixed-Rate Loan Option that allows you to convert all or just a portion of the outstanding variable-rate balance to a fixed rate.
 Bank of America HELOCs require Glossary Term: variable-rate monthly minimum payments that include principal and interest, as well as the choice to convert to a Fixed-Rate Loan Option.